 Another important part of setting up your home office is establishing a professional business number that has a professional voicemail message.
 Like most people, you can use your cell phone as your business line, but make sure that the voicemail includes your business name so that customers know they have called the right number.

 8. Market Your Bookkeeping Business

-When building your website, include some (if not all) of these key elements to engage your audience.
 In addition to a website, there are many ways that you can market your bookkeeping business.

 Listed below are seven ways that you can market your business to get new clients: